Environmental impact of CircoFloor

 Why install circular floors?

-A circular floor construction offers more than just a lower environmental impact.
+A circular floor build-up offers more than just a lower environmental impact.

 Less waste